seanmiddleditch/nanofmt/docs/api.rst

     Appends ``length`` characters from ``source`` to the buffer.

-  .. cpp:function:: constexpr format_output& append(char ch) noexcept
+  .. cpp:function:: constexpr format_output& put(char ch) noexcept

     Appends the character ``ch`` to the buffer.